 People are just now realizing this is even happening as their open count is declining by major numbers.
 How these major bloggers haven’t noticed I have no idea, maybe they have just accepted the fact of lower numbers.
 Not sure, but they don’t have to, and here’s the common “solution” to get back into the Primary Section (in Gmail) of your readers.

 Solution by others:

-My problem with this is, they may not see this email telling them to do this, because that was the point of the email to begin with.
+My problem with this is that they may not see the email telling them to do this, because that was the point of the email to begin with.
 Second, people find this inconvenient, tiresome, and it’s not even a guarantee.
 I did this to Michael Hyatt’s email and the next one ended up back in the “Promotions” section anyway.
-So go figure.
+So, go figure.
 This may or may not work for you.

 Here comes the REAL solution.

 I have another blogger that I love reading from.
 His name?

 He’s been featured in a lot of major places and he’s really good at helping people with passive income.
 But what really makes this guy stand out is his email formatting.
 Everyone of them is making it to my “Primary” section in Gmail.